-However, when it comes to house selling there are no guarantees, after all a house is only worth the amount a buyer is willing to pay for it.
+When it comes to house selling there are no guarantees, after all a house is only worth the amount a buyer is willing to pay for it.
 We always recommend that you talk to your local agent to get a feel of the local buyer’s appetites.
 By doing this you can get a great idea into whether it’s better to put your house straight onto the market or make some changes to help appeal to a larger net of buyers.
+First things first:

 1. Outdoor makeover

-Many buyers are attracted to having garden and/or outdoor living area but can be fearful of the upkeep that it may bring.
-Even if you are not a natural green fingered person, it is important that a potential buyer see’s the benefits of a garden instead of the work that may go into it – most people will not want a jungle growing at the back of their new home.
+Many buyers are attracted to having a garden and/or outdoor living area, but can be fearful of the upkeep that it may bring.
+Even if you are not naturally a green-fingered person, it is important that a potential buyer sees the benefits of a garden instead of the work that may go into it – most people will not want a jungle growing at the back of their new home.

 Create an area for outdoor dining and give your garden a face lift by mowing the lawn or cutting back the hedges.
-If you do have any spare budget to spend then why not call the local landscaper gardeners to come round and give it a once over!
+If you do have any spare budget to spend then why not call the local landscape gardeners to come round and give it a once over.

 2. Those ‘I’ll do it next weekend’ jobs

-As a house becomes a home you start to forget about those small DIY jobs you always promised to get round to – you may even feel like it gives the house a quirky charm but most buyers will not feel the same.
+As a house becomes a home you start to forget about those small DIY jobs you always promised to get around to – you may even feel like that wonky shelf or that peeling wallpaper gives the house a quirky charm, but unfortunately most buyers won't feel the same.